tomwhartung/jmws_accoutrements/doc/ubuntu/2025d-fresh_install_ubuntu_24.04-barbara/1-fresh_install_ubuntu_24.04-barbara.md

   - Move tab to the Reft: Shift-Ctrl-Reft arrow
   - WTF Shift-Ctrl-T and Shift-Ctrl-N don't work?!?
     - Set up Ctrl-Alt-T and Ctrl-Alt-N in both Konsole settings and System Settings->Shortcuts

-## Get Network to Work: Static IP, hosts file, ssh, git etc.

-- Network
-  - Static IP: 10.0.0.116
-- Copy `/etc/hosts` from the thumb drive
-  - Check it in to rcs before making more changes
-- Configure git
-  - Copy .gitconfig from another host, OR run:
-    - `git config --global user.email "tomwhartung@gmail.com"`
-    - `git config --global user.name "Tom Hartung"`
-- Ensure ssh works
-  - Need to generate new keys: `ssh-keygen`
-  - Replace old pub key with new one in `authorized_hosts` on all other hosts
-  - Remove `.ssh/known_hosts` file from all other hosts
-  - Log in to each host from each host to make new `known_hosts` files and ensure they all work
-- Need to pull `jmws_accountrements` code for some ssh scripts to work
-  - Use a browser to log into github, get ssh command argument, and run `git clone`

 # Find Sanity Part II